truecharts/public/charts/stable/organizr/docs/forward_auth.md

 ### Configure Traefik Redirect

-Goto Organizr Settings -> Main -> Security
+Goto Organizr Settings -> System Settings -> Main -> Security

 - Set `Enable Traefik Auth Redirect` to on
 - Set `Traefik Domain for Return Override` to `https://organizr.example.com` (this should match the address you defined in the Organizr app ingress section)